hardenedlinux/harbian-qa/syzkaller/multi_policy/README.md

 Syz-hub is a great tool to connect all the syz-managers.
 After all syz-managers connect to syz-hub, Every syz-manager will exchange their whole corpus with each other.
 This is called "Sync" in syz-hub, the interval of "Sync" is one minute which you can see a time.Sleep() in syz-manager/hub.go:loop().
 After "Sync", every manager will check if the received progs can hit more coverage.
 You can immediately see a great number of "triage queue" after "Sync".
 That means syz-managers with different configure can exchange progs with each other also.

 ## Policy of fuzzer
-### Original syzkaller's fuzzer
+### Original syzkaller fuzzer
-Actrually, there is some property of syzkaller:
+Actrually, there are some mechanisms of syzkaller:
 1. The feedback( coverage) of progs determin if it can be sent to corpus
 2. Corpus will affect the progs generating( by mutating, syscall-choisetable, affect the probability)
 3. Generated progs determin which feedback may be received.